This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Neither rumination or overthinking lead to a complete and successful resolution of a problem despite repeated mental re-running.

-How would you describe the impact on your day-to-day functioning of uninvited mental analysis of previous experiences, present events, or future scenarios?
+Rate the impact on your mental wellbeing and day-to-day functioning of uninvited mental analysis of previous experiences, present events, or future scenarios?

 The phrase “intrusive thinking” is used here to describe any unwanted and unwelcome thought or memory that forces its way into your mind without warning and can cause anxiety.